Busulfan

 Bladder irritation

-Having high-dose busulfan may irritate your bladder and cause discomfort when you pass urine.
+High-dose busulfan can irritate your bladder and cause discomfort when you pass urine.
 Drink plenty of fluids – at least 2 litres (3½ pints) during the 24 hours following chemotherapy.
 It is also important to empty your bladder regularly and to try to pass urine (pee) as soon as you feel the need to go.

 You may be given fluids through a drip (infusion) to help prevent bladder irritation.
-Contact the hospital straight away on the number you have been given if you feel any discomfort or stinging when you pass urine.
-Or if you notice any blood in it.
+Contact the hospital straight away on the number you have been given if you:

 Constipation